“Business aviation … it’s about people.”

 - Offer competitive compensation and benefits

 As we know, aviation employers are struggling to retain staff across all aviation disciplines.
-The ‘gold standard’ in this endeavor is compensation.
-At least for most people.
+The ‘gold standard’ (for most people) is compensation.

-As pay structures increase at business aviation operators, as well as at the airlines, people are saying, “show me the money.”
+As pay increases at the airlines and other bizav organizations, people are saying, “Show me the money.”
 Likewise, employee perks and benefits are often used to lure—and retain—top talent.